NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/Horn of Blasting.md

 * * *

-**Effect** You can blow even louder to create an intense blast wave in a 30-foot cone that deals 8d6 sonic damage.
+**Effect** You can blow even louder to create an intense blast wave in a @Template\[cone|distance:30\] that deals 8d6 sonic damage.
 Each creature attempts a DC 28 Fortitude check save with the following effects.

 * * *